BALIST0N/AkEnhancedModding/README.md

-## NEW UPDATE 2.0
+## UPDATE 3.0

-this update add separated siderails, this update aim to merge some useless ak :
+after the 2.0 update who add separated siderails,

-## all the non N variants has been replaced with N variants : )
+the new 3.0 Update split Barrels from the guns, now you can mix short and long barrels on any aks according to caliber and conflictings items